pwyq/blog/_posts/2018-03-12-stanford-ml-note-three.md

 Our final value of our hypothesis for a set of inputs will be one of the elements in y.

-# Chap.
-5 - ML:Neural Networks: Learning
+# Chap 5 - ML:Neural Networks: Learning
 ## Cost Function
 Let's first define a few variables that we will need to use: